Spasmochi/bookshelf/README.md

 #### The CSS Prop

-This starter is also preconfigured to work with the `css` prop:
+This library is also preconfigured to work with the `css` prop:

 ```jsx
 import styled from "styled-components";